Testing hypotheses via a mixture estimation model: Testing problems as estimating mixture models

 is a conceivable alternative.
-However, some of these alternatives are less practical to manage.
-For example, for the Geometric mixture, the normalising constant is intractable, while, when $f_1$ and $f_2$ are Gaussian densities, the mixture remains Gaussian for all values of $\alpha$.
-Similar drawbacks can be found with harmonic mixtures.
+However, such alternatives are less practical to manage, starting with the issue of the intractable normalizing constant.
+Note also that when $f_1$ and $f_2$ are Gaussian densities, the Geometric mixture remains Gaussian for all values of $\alpha$.
+Similar drawbacks can be found with harmonic mixtures.}

 When considering a sample $(x_1,\ldots,x_n)$ from one of the two models, the mixture representation still holds at the likelihood level, namely the likelihood for each model is a special case of the weighted sum of both likelihoods.
 However, this is not directly appealing for estimation purposes since it corresponds to a mixture with {\em a single observation}.
 See however \cite{o'neill:kypraios:2014} for a computational solution based upon this representation.